elastic/apm-nodejs-http-client/README.md

 Emitted if an error occurs.
 The listener callback is passed a single Error argument when called.

-The client is not closed when the `error` event is emitted.

 ### Event: `finish`

 The `finish` event is emitted after the `client.end()` method has been called, and all data has been flushed to the underlying system.

+### Event: `request-error`

+Emitted if an error occurs while communicating with the APM Server.
+The listener callback is passed a single Error argument when called.

+This means that the current request to the APM Server is terminated and that the data included in that request is lost.

+The client is not closed when the `request-error` event is emitted.

 ### `client.sent`